 Employers and their insurance companies don’t want to hear about an expensive procedure or a lengthy recovery period.
 They’ll look instead for cheap fixes, or worse yet, they’ll say your injury isn’t work-related and therefore not compensable at all through workers’ compensation.
 It can be especially difficult to receive benefits when your injury or occupational disease developed over time rather than from a single, obvious, traumatic event.
 At the law firm of Lunsford, Baskin & Priebe PLLC, workers’ compensation is all we do.
 We know how to build a case that proves a back, neck or spine injury was caused or aggravated by a workplace accident or conditions on the job, and we’ll fight to see you get all the benefits you deserve after an injury on the job has laid you low.
-Call our offices in Jackson or New Orleans after a work-related back, neck or spine injury in Mississippi or Louisiana.
+Call our Jackson & New Orleans back, neck & spine injury lawyers, we can help.

 Back injuries on the job